-The 2018-19 season will mark SUNY Delhi’s first official year as provisional NCAA Division III members after a successful exploratory partnership the year prior.
+The 2020-21 season will mark SUNY Delhi’s third official year as provisional NCAA Division III members.
 This new alignment with the NCAA allows SUNY Delhi to operate and brand as a Division III school, while continuing to meet operational benchmarks for full-time membership as early as 2021-22.

-During the provisional process, the Broncos are eligible to compete for NCAA conference championships, and will remain affiliated with the USCAA for national championship opportunities.
+During the provisional process, the Broncos are eligible to compete for NCAA conference championships and will remain affiliated with the USCAA for postseason and student-athlete recognition opportunities.
 SUNY Delhi may begin competing for NCAA-sponsored national championships once becoming full-time members.

 The Broncos are currently members of three NCAA Division III conferences across all our program offerings:

 North Atlantic Conference (NAC) – Basketball (M&W), Cross Country (M&W), Golf (M), Lacrosse (M), Soccer (M&W), Softball (W), Tennis (M&W), Outdoor Track & Field (M&W), Volleyball (W)

 Allegheny Mountain Collegiate Conference (AMCC) – Swimming & Diving (M&W)

 All Atlantic Region Track and Field Conference (AARTFC) – Indoor/Outdoor Track & Field (M&W)

 More than 180,000 student-athletes at 450 institutions make up Division III, the largest NCAA division both in number of participants and number of schools.
 The Division III experience offers participation in a competitive athletic environment that pushes student-athletes to excel on the field and build upon their potential by tackling new challenges across campus.